Learning Robot Safety from Sparse Human Feedback using Conformal Prediction

 \subsubsection{Learning Safety from Binary Feedback}

-As in our work, several others have considered learning safety from a binary feedback function that only indicates when a state is unsafe. \cite{srinivasan2020learning} and \cite{bharadhwaj2021conservative} repeatedly query this function during reinforcement learning training to simultaneously fit a safety-constrained policy and a safety critic which predicts future failure probability. \cite{Poletti2023} also considers iteratively updating a safety constraint function using binary feedback, adopting a Bayesian framework and incorporating this learned function as a penalty in policy optimization. \cite{Thananjeyan2021} pretrains a safety critic from offline trajectory data and learns a recovery policy to minimize the critic's predicted risk, subsequently refining both through environment interaction.
-In contrast with these methods which iterate over (typically simulated) environment interaction, we only use offline batch data, with few unsafe samples (e.g., $25$ not hundreds), and aim to make a given policy significantly safer in one iteration.
+Several others have considered learning safety from a binary feedback function that only indicates when a state is unsafe. \cite{srinivasan2020learning, bharadhwaj2021conservative} repeatedly query this function during reinforcement learning training to simultaneously fit a safety-constrained policy and a safety critic which predicts future failure probability. \cite{Poletti2023} instead incorporates this learned function as a penalty in policy optimization. \cite{Thananjeyan2021} pretrains a safety critic from offline trajectory data and learns a recovery policy to minimize the critic's predicted risk, subsequently refining both through environment interaction.
+In contrast with these methods which iterate over (typically simulated) environment interaction, we only use offline batch data, with very few unsafe samples (e.g., $25$ not hundreds), and aim to make a given policy significantly safer in one iteration.
 Since we assume safety is unknown and rely on human labeling for binary feedback, sample efficiency is critical in our setting and precludes methods like \cite{thananjeyan2020safety} which query the binary safety function online.